X-Immersion/Geppetto_Unreal_documentation/docs/API.md

 ### 4.11.5 Show save file selection dialog

 Show the operating system save file selection dialog for a Geppetto Data Asset.
-**Please note that the whole engine is freezed while the OS file selection window is opened.**
+**Please note that the whole engine is frozen while the OS file selection window is opened.**

 ![](./images/GeppettoEdotprBlueprintLibrary_image_5.png)